-DOE maps nuclear path with green safeguards
+DoE maps nuclear path with green safeguards

-DOE Legal Services Director Myra Fiera F. Roa said on Thursday that NEP-IAC seeks to define the roles and functions of national government agencies involved in nuclear regulation.
+DoE Legal Services Director Myra Fiera F. Roa stated on Thursday that NEP-IAC aims to clarify the roles and functions of national government agencies involved in nuclear regulation.

-The committee also eyes to finalize the Environmental Impact System scoping checklist for conventional plants and small modular reactors, and to identify the information and data needed for public participation.
+The committee also aims to finalize the Environmental Impact System scoping checklist for conventional plants and small modular reactors, and to identify the information and data needed for public participation.

 “We are working to put in place a process to ensure that environmental risks are addressed before projects are rolled out.
 We can make economic progress and maintain the integrity of the environment,” Roa said.